FENNEL – Venerable Panacea from The Spice Cookbook, 1964

-Place the beets, turnip and carrots on a baking sheet.
-Pour the butter over the vegetables.
-Sprinkle with the sage, salt and pepper.
+Place the beets, turnip, and carrots on a baking sheet.
+Pour the batter over the vegetables.
+Sprinkle with the sage, salt, and pepper.
 Toss until the vegetables are coated, then spread in an even layer.
 Roast, stirring occasionally, about 30 minutes.
 Continue to roast, without stirring, until the vegetables are tender, 20 to 30 minutes longer.

 Finish the vegetables:

 Using a large spatula, transfer the vegetables to a serving bowl.
 Pour any remaining pan juices into a small bowl and whisk in the fig vinegar.
 Drizzle over the vegetables, toss and serve.
 Sprinkle with chopped fennel greens.